aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/create-thumbnails-psd-files/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create PSD Thumbnail Java – Generate Thumbnails from PSD
+# Generate PSD Thumbnails with Aspose.PSD for Java

 ## Introduction
 If you need to **create PSD thumbnail Java** code that extracts preview images from Photoshop files, you’ve come to the right place.
 Whether you’re building a digital asset manager, a web gallery, or an automated batch‑processing pipeline, generating thumbnails from PSD files can dramatically improve performance and user experience.
 In this tutorial we’ll walk through the entire process with Aspose.PSD for Java, showing you how to load a PSD, locate its embedded thumbnail resources, and save them as separate image files.